Samara Weaving

 Samara Weaving's Personal Life

-For several years, Samara was in a relationship with young British model Rob Moore, who was also involved in the fashion industry like her.
-However, the relationship did not end up in anything serious.
+For several years, Samara dated British model Rob Moore, who also worked in fashion.
+However, the relationship didn't lead to anything serious.

 Samara Weaving and Rob Moore